Agent SDK

 import { RemoteAgent } from "@downcity/agent";

-It behaves like the paired remote client.
+It behaves like the paired remote client, not the model host.

 Shared core object: Session